 A. D. Urshan was the prototypical Oneness pioneer.
 His hunger for more of God led him from mainstream Christianity through the Holiness Movement, on to Pentecostalism and finally to his home in Oneness Pentecostalism.
 A. D. Urshan was not content to experience the blessings of God just for himself.
 He carried the message of Bible salvation across North America and around the world.
 His missionary zeal reflected the passionate concern for early Pentecostals to carry the whole gospel to the whole world.

 N. A. Urshan took the legacy of his father, A. D. Urshan, and built upon it.
 In the middle part of this century he crisscrossed America preaching in camp meetings that were critical in the expansion of Oneness Pentecostalism.
 In addition to pastoring one of the most influential churches in the movement, Nathaniel Urshan was the pioneer speaker for Harvestime, the radio voice of the largest Oneness organization, the United Pentecostal Church International.
-N. A. Urshan was the general superintendent of the United Pentecostal Church International for more than two decades.
+For more than two decades N. A. Urshan was the general superintendent of the United Pentecostal Church International.
+He retired from official responsibilities in 2000 but continued serving in informal capacities until his death in 2004

 Graduate School Development

-The General Board in session at the General Conference received Timothy Dugas’s report and formed a steering committee to further develop materials.
+The General Board in session at the General Conference received Timothy Dugas’ report and formed a steering committee to further develop materials.
 The ad hoc committee was augmented by more members as it moved toward the steering committee phase.
-At that time Arless Glass took leadership of the project and continued the efforts of Timothy Dugas.
-In January of 1999, the second proposal was made to the General Board to determine if the project should go forward.
+In October 1998 Arless Glass took leadership of the project and continued the efforts of Timothy Dugas.
+In January 1999, the second proposal was made to the General Board to determine if the project should go forward.
 In the summer of 1999, the steering committee chose its chairperson to be Jesse Williams, who served as chairperson from that time to January 2007.